Wall Paint Calculator: How Much Paint Do You Need?

 Problem: Unprimed drywall absorbs paint unevenly.
 The paper face drinks in the first coat, leaving blotchy sheen and poor adhesion.

-✅ Fix: Apply a drywall primer first.
+✅ Fix: Apply a drywall primer first — standard practice for the pros at the Painting Contractors Association.
 It seals the surface, evens out absorption, and makes your finish coats go further — often saving you one full coat.

 ❌ Buying an extra small can just in case